MANDATORY REPORTING OF CHILD ABUSE

 - Abusers may have blamed the childfor the sex abuse and children feel guilty.
 Teen boys are even more hesitant to report than girls.

-Any attitude or behavior which interferes with a child’s mental health or social development.
+Any attitude or behavior which interferes with a child’s mental health or social development, which includes:

 - Blaming, belittling, or rejecting a child.